Skip to the main content.

 2 min read

-MSP 101: What to Know When Working with a Master Service Provider
+MSP 101: What to Know When Working With a Master Service Provider

-MSP 101: What to Know When Working with a Master Service Provider
+MSP 101: What to Know When Working With a Master Service Provider

 A Master Service Provider (MSP) is a company contracted by another company to provide large numbers of non-employees or independent contractors.
 These contractors are located through additional staffing agencies that work underneath the MSP.